-Ms. Tamrat advised that the scope of work includes providing labor, equipment, materials, and access necessary to perform maintenance and repair of both Curtis Creek Drawbridges.
-Maintenance work includes providing general housekeeping as well as mechanical and electrical maintenance of both draw bridges.
-As part of the maintenance efforts, any defects requiring repairs will be addressed under this contract.
-The lowest responsible and responsive Bidder was Florida Drawbridges, Inc. The bid amount was \$3,027,500.00.
+Mr. Davis explained that the scope of work includes providing labor, equipment, materials, and access necessary to perform maintenance and repair of both Curtis Creek Draw Bridges.
+Maintenance work includes providing general housekeeping, mechanical, and electrical maintenance of both drawbridges.
+As part of the maintenance efforts, any contractor-discovered defects requiring repairs will be addressed under this contract.
+As this maintenance contract exceeds the MDTA's delegated authority, the award is pending approval at the next BPW meeting.